- Hardware and Software Requirements

 SystemWeaver includes a number of server applications that can be configured and used depending on the needs of the user organization and the IT support organization.
-A list of all server applications can be found in the Overview of SystemWeaver Applications section of the SystemWeaver Server Installation Manual.
-This article specifically covers the installation and configuration of the SystemWeaver main server application only.
+A list of all server applications can be found in the Overview of SystemWeaver Applications section of the SystemWeaver Server Installation Manual or in Summary of Main SystemWeaver Executables.
+This article covers the installation and configuration of the SystemWeaver main server application only.

 - After downloading your delivery, move it from the Windows Download directory and place it on a local drive of the server machine, e.g., the C: drive.

 - Extract the files from the zip file.